 Find and follow advocates on Twitter, Facebook and more to get up-to-date information, news, and ideas on how to help.
-Here are some of our favorites on Twitter: Building Changes, Columbia Legal Services, David Wertheimer, Firesteel, Housing Development Consortium, Catherine Hinrichsen, Lisa Gustaveson, Poverty Action, Washington Low Income Housing Alliance, and our account, Seattle University Project on Family Homelessness.
+Here are some of our favorites on Twitter: Building Changes, Columbia Legal Services, David Wertheimer, Firesteel, Housing Development Consortium, Poverty Action, Schoolhouse Washington, Washington Low Income Housing Alliance, and our account, Seattle University Project on Family Homelessness.

 7. Check Your Local Schools